Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Which rather brings up the question of why Horace should have been so very frightened by the possibility that Voldemort was back.
 I suspect that we may be being badly served by the Harry filter again.
 Tom may (almost certainly does) hold Slughorn in contempt, but he had benefited to some degree from the man’s patronage, and would probably be willing to allow it to continue at Hogwarts, rather than being redeployed elsewhere.
 Hold that thought.

-Harry Potter, after all, knows zip about the wizarding world.
+Harry Potter, after all, still knows zip about the wizarding world.
 Until midway through the series, all he had ever seen of it was Hogwarts and its environs, the main shopping district in London, and one wizarding household.
 One might try to make an argument about the World Cup campgrounds, but while that was a fine panoply of local color and exotic details, it isn’t the best example of a functioning society as a whole.

 And even though Harry had spent part of each of the last three summers in the Weasleys’ company, and despite the fact that Arthur Weasley works for the government, Harry has no clear idea of how wizarding society actually works.
-He is of an age to still be viewing everything through a heavy lens of playground ethics and schoolboy pecking orders.
+He is still of an age to be viewing everything through a heavy lens of playground ethics and schoolboy pecking orders.
 And even those only as they are played out inside of Gryffindor House.

 Harry Potter had certainly never heard of Horace Slughorn.
 Not one moment before Albus introduced them.
 But that isn’t to say that nobody else had.